-On the online platform descriptions of these success stories (“solutions”) from throughout the world are available, including those presented at workshops and events, which were conducted in Asia, Latin America and Africa.
+On the online platform Marine and Coastal Solutions Themtatic Portal, descriptions of these success stories (“solutions”) from throughout the world are available, including those presented at workshops and events, which were conducted in Asia, Latin America and Africa.
 Several solutions that are relevant to MSP are currently available, and additional descriptions will be continuously added.

 Explore the solutions now and contribute your own experiences!

 OpenChannels is a knowledge hub for the global community of practice on ocean planning, ecosystem-based management, and marine protected areas.
-With the latest news, literature, online events, grant opportunities, jobs, and more, OpenChannels makes it easy for MSP practitioners to stay informed.
+The Forum for Ocean Planning and Management presents the latest news, literature, online events, grant opportunities, jobs, and more.

 The Marine Spatial Planning Programme helps countries implement ecosystem-based management by finding space for biodiversity, conservation and sustainable economic development in marine areas.
 Marine Spatial Planning makes this possible by: